reddew651/C-language/README.md

-# symmetrical-octo-spork
+# Sun Yat-Sen University c language
-my c language homework, and I choose some important and difficult
+the c language homework in 2023